An explanation of Mondrian's oeuvre by Michael Sciam

 1937-42

 We shall now examine a second group of works which present a square form interpenetrating with a vertical field that runs through the whole composition from the bottom to the top.
-The vertical field seems to originate from the double vertical lines of the first composition:
+The vertical field seems to originate from the double vertical lines of the first composition shown below:

 1936